-(g) -

-Number of meetings Several meetings of the special committee fo emuneration held
+(g) Number of meetings Several meetings of the special committee fo emuneration held

-held by the main body in 2017 to finalize the increase of salary packa ge for the bank.
+held by the main body in 2017 to finalize the increase of salary package for the bank.

 overseeing

 remuneration during the

 financial year and

 remuneration paid to its

 member.

-/1- \
+(1-)

 (h) Number of employees

 having received a

 variable remuneration

 award during the

 financial year.
 Particulars BDT in C rore

 Number and total Number of employees having received a

 amount of guaranteed variable remuneration award during the Nil

 bonuses awarded financial year IVII

-during the financial Two factives has aug naid ta
+during the financial Two factives bear aug maid ta

 year.
 Number and total amount of guaranteed Two festival bo

-Number and total bonuses awarded during the financial employees worth B DI 6.80 Crore.
+Number and total bonuses awarded during the financial employees worth B DI 7.65 Crore.

 year.

-amount of sign-on Number and total amount of sign-on N.C.
+amount of sign-on Number and total amount of sign-on NI:

 awards made during the awards made during the financial year.
 Nil

 financial year.
 Number and total amount of severance

 Number and total payments made during the financial year.
 Nil

-amount of severance payments made during the infancial year.
+amount of severance payments made during the imancial year.

 payments made during

 the financial year.

-(i) Total amount of
+(i) Total amount of T === - 1

 (.) outstanding deferred Particulars BDT in Crore

 remuneration, split into Total amount of outstanding deferred rem uneration, split into

 cash, shares and share- cash, shares and share-linked instruments Nil

 variable remuneration award during the finan

 linked instruments and Total amount of deferred remuneration paid

 other forms. year. out in the imanetal Nil

 Total amount of year.

 deferred remuneration

 paid out in the financial

 year.

-(j) Breakdown of amount Fixed remuneration of BDT 85.67 Crore has s been paid in 2021 and no variable
+(j) Breakdown of amount Fixed remuneration of BDT 100.36 Crore ha as been paid in 2022 and no variable

 of remuneration awards remuneration was paid in said period.

-for the financial year to ' '
+for the financial year to '

 show:

-- Fixed and variable.
+Fixed and variable.

 - Deferred and non-

 deferred.

 - Different forms used

 (cash, shares and share

 linked instruments,

 other forms).

-Quantitative information Not applicable for Bangladesh Commerce Ban k Limited.
+(k) Quantitative information Not applicable for Bangladesh Commerce Ban ık Lımited.

-(k)

-(k) about employees'

-(k) about employees' exposure to implicit (eg
+about employees'

-(k)

-(k) exposure to implicit (eg
+exposure to implicit (eg

-(k) exposure to implicit (eg fluctuations in the value of shares or
+fluctuations in the value

-(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and
+of shares or

+performance units) and
-(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg

-(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar

-(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar reversals or downward

-(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar reversals or downward revaluations of awards)

-(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar reversals or downward
+explicit adjustments (eg

+clawbacks or similar

+reversals or downward

+1 ! revaluations of awards)

+1 1

+of deferred remuneration and